-The average processing time for all requests closed was 20 days, which was slightly longer than the average of 18 days in the previous period.
+The average processing time for all requests closed was six (6) days, which is a substantial improvement compared with the average of 20 days in the previous period.
 Chart III provides the number of requests and days taken by CFMWS to close the files over the past five (5) fiscal years.